 TO ROB GRONKOWSKI: Welcome back, big boy.
 You've got a lot of catching up to do.

-Ladd Biro was named 2010 "Football Writer of the Year" by the Fantasy Sports Writers Association -- the most prestigious recognition in the business.
-In 2011, he won again -- the first two-time winner in the FSWA's history.
+Ladd Biro was named 2010 "Football Writer of the Year" by the Fantasy Sports Writers Association -- the most prestigious recognition in the biz.
+In 2011, he won again -- the only two-time winner in the FSWA's history.
 He also won for "Best Humor Column of 2011," across all sports.
-He was a finalist for the FFWOY Award again in 2013, but was taken down in an upset of epic proportions.
+He was a finalist for the FFWOY Award again in 2013 and 2014, but someone obviously paid off the judges to prevent the threepeat.
 Ladd's nationally syndicated columns have appeared in more than 20 publications -- including the Dallas Morning News, San Francisco Chronicle, Philadelphia Inquirer, Chicago Sun-Times and Sporting News magazine -- since 2003.
 Since 2009, all his written fantasy content can be found on the Fantasy Fools blog.